Environment Variables

 address: env2.yml

-# Reads platform from env1.yml for substitution
+# Read platform property value from env1.yml for substitution

-action: build for $platform
+action: build for $platformmain:

 push: